Rorima/html_css/notes.md

 }
 ```

 You can have a different thickness for each side of your border if you asign it four values instead of just one.
-The first value applies to the northern border, the second to the eastern border, the third to the southern border and the last to the western border.
+The first value applies to the northern border, the second to the eastern, the third to the southern and the last to the western border.
 You cannot use commas to separate the values.

 ```
 p{